MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/intentbuilderoverview.md

 Once you [add a prebuilt domain](intent-builder-domains.html#add-a-prebuilt-domain), you can customize the domain as you see fit.
 If you later decide that you don't want to use your customizations, and instead you want to [refresh the prebuilt domain](intent-builder-domains.html#refresh-a-prebuilt-domain) to reflect what is offered by LivePerson, you can also do this.

 {: .important}
-Prebuilt domains are available only for domains using the [LP NLU v2 engine](intent-builder-natural-language-understanding.html#livepersons-nlu-engine).
+Domains added from prebuilt domains use the [LP NLU v2 engine](intent-builder-natural-language-understanding.html#livepersons-nlu-engine).

 #### Training